phthom/cp4a1d/1-Prepare-Lab.md

 > Please take a note of the link because we will use it very often.

-Of course you can navigate in the console and switch between the 2 profile : Administrator and Developer :
+Of course you can navigate in the console and switch between the 2 profiles : Administrator and Developer :

 ![image-20200405145301447](images/image-20200405145301447-6091181.png)